 Many businesses lose dozens, hundreds, and sometimes even thousands of leads every month due to a myth that keeps on killing profits one lead at a time.

-The myth stems from the success of pay per click advertising, especially the early days where it was easy to make a fortune with a simple website plastered with Adsense ads.
+The myth stems from the success of pay-per-click advertising, especially in the early days where it was easy to make a fortune with a simple website plastered with Adsense ads.

 But the times are changing, quality is becoming more important than ever.
 Yet, many businesses are focusing on quantity rather than quality when it comes to leads.
 They lose money, and they wonder why.

 So what is that one deadly lead generation myth killing your business right now?

 Ah, no. Let’s kill the myth once and for all.
 Just because you generate more traffic does not mean that you will automatically get more leads.
 You would think that, but you can’t bake an apple pie with just apples, no sir.
 You have a whole slew of ingredients that require mixing and cutting to become that wonderful piece of an apple pie that graces the inside of my stomach with its presence.

 Throwing more apples at a pan will give you a pan with more apples, not an apple pie.

 Throwing more unqualified traffic at your website will result in wasted time and resources, with no leads to show for.

 For some reason, this myth is not going away.
 Partly because businesses are focusing on the wrong metrics, vanity metrics, that have nothing to do with their business.

 More traffic is good for businesses that rely on advertising and sponsorships, like blogs and other online media websites.
 But businesses that rely on the sale of goods and services should not focus primarily on website traffic.